What’s the best time to post on Instagram in the UK?

 5. Be authentic

 According to a survey by content marketing platform Stackla, 90% of consumers say that authenticity is important when deciding which brands they like and support.
-Another study by Bonfire Marketing shows that 91% of customers want the brands they follow to be authentic in their social media posts.

 6. Write longer captions

 With “time spent on post” used by Instagram as a factor in how a post performs in the algorithm, writing more is a simple way to keep people around.